Sandra Bell29 Jul 2024

 Across local government, funding is fragmented, inconsistent and mostly in the form of competitive grants.
 Even for regional mayors, while some funding such as the transport settlement is allocated, most funds remain subject to a competitive bidding process.
 There's strong evidence that this is hampering progress on climate and nature, and wasting public money.

-Both the current Conservative government and the Labour Party have promised to address this, and it needs to be an urgent focus for the new government.
+The Labour Party promised to address this and it needs to be an urgent focus for the new government.
 Local money-raising powers should also be expanded, for example allowing regional mayors to raise money from a tourist tax to spend on improving public transport as is common in other countries.

 The ramping up of devolution in England